vkolev/PyiUpdater/docs/index.rst

     Is the module you import into your app that provides the update functionality.
 It also uses the Patcher module internally.

 Core
-    Consists of the Archiver, Downloader, FileCrypt, KeyHandler, PackageHandler & Utils.
+    Consists of the KeyHandler, PackageHandler, Uploader & Wrapper.

 CLI
     Command line program to help automate the update creation process

+When it all comes together you get this

+.. raw:: html

+    <script type="text/javascript" src="https://asciinema.org/a/15546.js" id="asciicast-15546" async data-theme="solarized-dark"></script>

 Status
 ~~~~~~